Dominic Turgeon: International play

 Born to a Canadian father and an American mother, Turgeon has dual citizenship and represented the United States at the 2013 World U-17 Hockey Challenge, where he recorded three assists in six games, and won a bronze medal.
 Later that year he again represented the United States at the 2013 Ivan Hlinka Memorial Tournament, where he recorded one assist in five games and won a silver medal.

 Personal life

 Turgeon is the son of former NHL player Pierre Turgeon, and the nephew of Sylvain Turgeon.
 Turgeon was born in Pointe-Claire, Quebec, while his father was a member of the Montreal Canadiens.

 Turgeon grew up in both Chesterfield, Missouri and Arlington, Texas, before his family settled in Cherry Hills Village, Colorado.
 He has three sisters, Alexandra, Elizabeth and Valerie.
-Elizabeth died in a car accident on December 23, 2010.
+Elizabeth died in a car accident on December 23, 2010, near Vaughn, New Mexico, at age 18.